audiojs/audio-buffer-utils/README.md

 var utils = require('audio-buffer-utils');

 //Create a new buffer with the same characteristics as `buffer`,
+//contents are undefined.
+utils.makeCompatible(buffer);

+//Create a new buffer with the same characteristics as `buffer`,
 //fill it with a copy of `buffer`'s data, and return it. utils.clone(buffer);